TongfeiLiu/DGKAN-for-MCD/README.md

 The framework of the proposed CFRL is presented as follows:
 ![Framework of our proposed DGKAN)](https://github.com/TongfeiLiu/DGKAN-for-MCD/blob/main/Figures/Freamwork.png)

-## 🙏Acknowledgement
+## ❤️Acknowledgement

-We are also very grateful for the outstanding contributions of the publicly available MCD datasets [1,2,3] or [4].
+We are very grateful for the outstanding contributions of the publicly available MCD datasets and codes [1,2,3] and [4].

 ```
 [1] https://sites.google.com/view/luppino/data.